Open Source & Attributions

 Google Gemini 2.5 Flash Lite (via OpenRouter)

-Google Gemini 2.5 Flash Lite handles query analysis — classifying user intent and extracting entities such as practices, species, and locations from query text.
-Accessed via OpenRouter under a no-training agreement — queries are not used to train models.
-Google AI Terms (opens in new window).
+Handles query analysis — classifying user intent and extracting entities such as practices, species, and locations from query text.
+Accessed via OpenRouter under a no-training agreement.

 Google Gemini 3.1 Flash Lite (via OpenRouter)

-Google Gemini 3.1 Flash Lite synthesizes the final answer shown to the user, drawing from retrieved source excerpts.
-It receives query text and retrieved source content during synthesis.
-Accessed via OpenRouter under a no-training agreement — queries are not used to train models.
-Google AI Terms (opens in new window).
+Synthesizes the final answer shown to the user, drawing from retrieved source excerpts.
+Accessed via OpenRouter under a no-training agreement.

 OpenAI text-embedding-3-small (via OpenRouter)

-OpenAI’s text-embedding-3-small model converts user queries into 1536-dimensional vector embeddings for semantic similarity search against the RAG content corpus (~230,000 clusters).
-The query text is sent for embedding generation; the original text is not retained by OpenAI beyond the API call.
+Converts user queries into 1536-dimensional vector embeddings for semantic similarity search against the RAG content corpus (~230,000 clusters).
 Accessed via OpenRouter under a no-training agreement.
-OpenAI API Terms (opens in new window).

 Hosting & Infrastructure